-The left column shows a list of profile types in the system, and the right column describes the purpose of that profile type.
-In many cases, there may be more than one profile of a given type.
+The left column shows a list of profile types in the system, and the right column describes the purpose of each profile type.
+In many cases, there are more than one profile of a given type.
 Each profile of the same type must have a unique index, which may be a name or an address within the system.

 To list all profiles of a given type, specify the profile type on the command line.
-For example, to view the two User profiles that ship with the system:
+For example, to list the two User profiles that ship with the system:

+'''

-admin> dir user 9 07/07/1997 12:49:24 default 33 07/08/1997 14:20:28 admin
+admin> dir user

+9 07/07/1998 12:49:24 default

+33 07/08/1998 14:20:28 admin

+'''

 In this command output, the leftmost column shows how many bytes of flash memory are used to store the profile.
 The second and third columns show the date and time the profile was last modified.
-The rightmost column shows the profile's index-in this case, a name.
+The rightmost column shows the profile's index (in this case, a name).

-Profiles related to connections and logins
+Profiles related to sessions and routes

 Profiles related to connections and logins are created by the administrator, and the administrator deletes them when they are no longer needed.
-The maximum number of these profiles is limited only by flash memory.
+The maximum number of such profiles is limited only by flash memory.
 The profiles are indexed by a name assigned by the administrator.
-They include:
+They include the following profile types: